astronomer/airflow-guides/guides/install.md

 tags: ["Astronomer Platform", "Airflow", "Getting Started"]
 ---

-For the purpose of this doc, our installation domain is `mercury.astronomer.io`.
-You should set this value to your desired installation domain name.

-This is where we recommend getting started with the Astronomer Platform.

----

-For the purpose of this doc, our application domain is `mercury.astronomer.io`.
-You should set this value to your desired domain name.
+*For the purpose of this doc, our application domain is `mercury.astronomer.io`.
+You should set this value to your desired domain name.*

 ## 1. Prerequisites